Custom-Endpoint Multi-Turn Simulations

 Each turn is annotated with check results, so you can trace where things went wrong — or right.

 That's it!
-You now have a complete, repeatable workflow for evaluating assistants with multi-turn simulations—entirely from the browser or your codebase.
+You now have a complete, repeatable workflow for evaluating agents with multi-turn simulations - entirely from the browser or your codebase.